The Two-Bear Mambo

-The Two-Bear Mambo is a 1995 suspense/crime novel written by the American author Joe R. Lansdale.
+The Two-Bear Mambo is a 1995 suspense/crime novel written by the American author Joe R. Lansdale, first published by the Mysterious Press.
 It is the third book in his Hap and Leonard series.
+It received generally positive reviews from critics, largely on the main characters, their friendship, and the dialogue and action.

 Plot summary

 Hap's African American ex-girlfriend set out to attempt to recover the long lost tapes of a deceased bluesman in a Ku Klux Klan infested town in East Texas.
 After she goes missing, her current boyfriend enlists Hap and Leonard to find out what happened to her.
 Needless to say, they run into a lot of trouble.
 The town locals do not care and local law enforcement views it as a black-on-black crime not worthy of investigating.
 Hap, and especially Leonard, are viewed as outside meddlers who should go back to where they came from.

-Editions
+Publication history

-The book was originally published as a trade hardcover by Mysterious Press which is now out of print.
-Its most recent publication was issued by Vintage Crime/Black Lizard as a trade paperback in January 2009.
+The third book in the Hap and Leonard series, The Two-Bear Mambo was originally published as a trade hardcover by Mysterious Press in September 1995.
+Its most recent publication was issued by Vintage Crime/Black Lizard as a trade paperback in May 2009.